nivekcode/icons-monorepo/README.md

 ### Blog post

-[Hwo to build your own tree-shakable svg-icons-library in less than 30 minutes](https://kevinkreuzer.medium.com/how-to-build-your-own-tree-shakable-svg-icons-library-in-less-than-30-minutes-9f7a4a324d29) guides you through the process of building your own icon library with svg-to-ts.
+[How to build your own tree-shakable svg-icons-library in less than 30 minutes](https://kevinkreuzer.medium.com/how-to-build-your-own-tree-shakable-svg-icons-library-in-less-than-30-minutes-9f7a4a324d29) guides you through the process of building your own icon library with svg-to-ts.

 ### Video tutorial